Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - When running the unit tests, your terminal should look like this:
 ![unittest](./images/unittest.png "unittest")

-- Test should run all succeed
+- Test should all succeed.
+It is best to re-initialize the database prior to running the tests.

 - If you want to run the MCP inspector: